- Places to Explore

 We can say this much: the best place to get a lobster dinner or lobster roll is at a shack, and the only authentic ones are right next to the water.
 There's a general sense that the "purest" pounds are the ones that are the simplest: a wooden shack, right on the water with wooden picnic tables, and perhaps most important of all, a beautiful unobstructed view of working lobster boats in a scenic Maine harbor.

 Waterman's Beach Lobster.
-Waterman's Beach Lobster in South Thomaston is authentic, inexpensive, and scenic, overlooking islands in the Atlantic.
+This place in South Thomaston is authentic, inexpensive, and scenic, overlooking islands in the Atlantic.
 You can eat lunch or dinner under the pavilions right next to the beach and pier, or get ever closer to the water at picnic tables.
-It's BYOB, and in addition to the seafood favorites, Waterman's also sells freshly baked pies and locally made ice cream.
-343 Waterman's Beach Rd., Thomaston, ME, 04858.
+In addition to the seafood favorites, Waterman's also sells freshly baked pies and locally made ice cream.
+It's strictly BYOB.
+343 Waterman's Beach Rd., South Thomaston, ME, 04858.
 207/596–7819 or 207/594–7518. www.watermansbeachlobster.com.
+Closed Oct.–mid-June.